A checklist of documents that haulage drivers must carry to pass through customs if there's a no-deal Brexit.

 - paperwork, stickers, payment cards or electronic toll devices to use roads abroad

 All road hauliers (including drivers) travelling to the UK must operate an ‘effective system’ to prevent people using their vehicles to enter the UK illegally:

 EU countries may impose different requirements on their side of the border.
-Carrying goods that do not complying with EU requirements could result in delays or penalties.
-You should familiarise yourself with these new processes:
+Carrying goods that do not comply with EU requirements could result in delays or penalties.

-Commercial, customs and transit documents at roll-on roll-off locations
+Documents for commercial, customs and transit at roll-on roll-off locations

 - declaring the import and export of goods